Land Sports and Our Beautiful Terrestrial Environment

-Both stables are within access of the beach, and typically include wades in shallow and crystal-clear ocean water on rides.
+Two of the stables are within access of the beach, and typically include wades in shallow and crystal-clear ocean water on rides.

 Riding is an activity that can be enjoyed by the whole family.
-The professional staff at the local stables are able to provide basic instruction, and guide-led ponies for small children is also available.
+The professional staff at the local stables are able to provide basic instruction, and guide-led ponies for small children are also available.

-Both morning and afternoon are offered.
+Both morning and afternoon rides are offered.
 Reservations are required, and we advise reserving well in advance of your expected date as openings are limited at times.
 Sunset rides are another option, and a great way to end the day.

 It’s difficult to compete with the spectacular beaches and marine environment of the Turks and Caicos, yet the terrestrial world of our islands is just as inspiring.
 We have unparalleled wetlands and mangrove channels, beautiful coastal regions, and Conch Bar Caves, the largest dry cave system in the Lucayan Archipelago.

 Providenciales and all of the Caicos Islands offer beautiful and varied coastal hiking regions.
-Establish and dedicated hiking trails are still largely absent due to the limited development in the country, yet many coasts offer open conditions.
+Established and dedicated hiking trails are still largely absent due to the limited development in the country, yet many coasts offer open conditions.

 The country’s top hiking trail, the Crossing Place Trail on Middle Caicos, leads past limestone coastal cliffs, beaches, wetlands, and Karst cave features.
 If you’re looking to discover the sights off of Providenciales, it’s easy to visit some of our outer islands on a day trip.
 Simply select an island, book a rental car, and take a ferry or flight.
 For information on the sites and scenes of our less-inhabited islands, see our island-specific pages.

-Due to our extensive wetlands, flamingos, egrets, herons, ospreys and pelicans are common throughout the islands.
+Due to our extensive wetlands, flamingos, egrets, herons, ospreys, and pelicans are common throughout the islands.
 In the interior dry brush lands and forests, smaller birds are the sights, including warblers, bananaquits, anis, mangrove cuckoos, Antillean night hawks, and the extravagant Bahamas woodstar hummingbird.

 There are no scheduled birdwatching tours on Providenciales, yet charters can be arranged with many of our local eco-tour businesses.

-Nature, bird and sports photographers will have endless subjects in the Turks and Caicos.
+Nature, bird, and sports photographers will have endless subjects in the Turks and Caicos.
 In addition to our incredible landscapes and common wildlife, there is a tremendous range of endemic and endangered species indigenous to our islands.
 An example is the Turks and Caicos Rock Iguana.
 Found on some uninhabited cays, this interesting lizard is friendly and easily approachable.